Almost all poisonings happen in homes, and more than half involve children younger than age 6.

 Read the label of the ingested product to the medical specialist.

 Follow the instructions of the medical personnel precisely.
-Don't induce vomiting.
+Don't make your child throw up.
 Vomiting can cause further damage if lye, dishwashing detergents, drain cleaners, paint thinners, and certain other substances were swallowed.